 Our boarding facility currently houses over 100 boarders from grade 8 to 12.

 Backing on to the Astro, is our recent purchase in Mathias Place.
-The home was originally a 6 bed, 6 bath bed and breakfast which after renovations, will soon become home to our grade 8 boarders.
+The home was originally a 6 bed, 6 bath bed and breakfast which is now home to our grade 8 boarders.

 The P. Hardaker Memorial Library

 Named after Northlands founding Principal, this was the original school hall when Northlands Boys High School was first built.